DEliasVCruz/ZettlekastenNotes/m0jc.md

 ### Replace values based on a regular expression

-YOu can replace a matched regex with another substring with the `replace()` method and **leave the rest intact**
+You can replace a matched regex with another substring with the `replace()` method and **leave the rest intact**

 ```py